Detailed guides to painful problems, treatments & moresitemap

 A closely related technical term is “hormesis”: a beneficial effect of a small dose of something that would be dangerous at a high dose.
 “The dose makes the poison” — but a low dose of some things may not just merely harmless, but actually therapeutic.
 Exercise is the classic simple example: it is well known to force healthy adaptation as a response to minor damage.
 Take it too far, though, and you will definitely get hurt.

-But can that effect be harnessed by your physical therapist?
-Can it be applied to passively with a tool?
-And — most important — will it work on tissues that are already in some kind of trouble?
+And — most important — is that stimulus going to be clinically useful for tissues that are already in some kind of trouble?
 That’s a much more profound interpretation of the significance of hormesis, which benefits from the aura of legitimacy from its simpler interpretation.
 Maybe hormesis is just another “deepity”: an idea with a simple interpretation that is true but trivial, or a deeper and more sensational interpretation that’s bullshit.

 Obey the (tissue adaptation) law — you really have no choice!